-The block diagram shows the two primary noise sources in an oscilloscope and probe system.
+Refer to the block diagram below.
+There are two primary sources of noise in an oscilloscope and probe system.
 The input amplifier and buffer circuits in the scope contribute some noise, and the probe amplifier of an active probe has its own noise.

 Scopes use an attenuator to vary the vertical scale factor.
 The scope's noise arises after this attenuation occurs.
-When the attenuator is set to something greater than 1:1 (the most sensitive scope hardware ranges), the noise will appear to be larger relative to the signal at the input connector of the scope.

-Consider a scope with a basic sensitivity of 5 mV / division with no attenuation inserted (1:1).
-For this example, we will say this scope has a noise floor of 500 μVrms at 5 mV / division.
-If we change the sensitivity to 50 mV / division, the scope inserts a 10:1 attenuation in series with the input.
-The noise then appears as if it were 5 mVrms relative to the input (500 μV\10).
-The same thing happens when you attach a probe with attenuation to the scope.
+When the attenuator is set to something greater than 1:1 (the most sensitive scope hardware ranges) the noise will appear to be larger relative to the signal at the input connector of the scope.
+For example, consider a scope that has a basic sensitivity of 5 mV/division with no attenuation inserted (1:1).
+For this example, we will say this scope has a noise floor of 500 $\mu V rms$ at 5 mV/division.
+If we change the sensitivity to 50 mV/division the scope inserts a 10:1 attenuation in series with the input.
+The noise then appears as if it were 5 mVrms relative to the input (500 $\mu V 10$ ).
+The same thing happens when a probe with attenuation is attached to the scope.
 The scope noise appears larger relative to the signal at the input to the probe by the amount of the attenuation.